Collective attention under digital exposure: A dynamical systems approach: Models and Results

 \subsection{General model formulation}

-We define a dynamical variable $x(t)$ representing the average level of sustained attention of the population, which takes values in the interval $[0,1]$.
+We define a dynamical variable $x(t)$ representing the population-level sustained attention of the population, which takes values in the interval $[0,1]$.
 Here, $x=1$ corresponds to a regime of high sustained attention, while $x=0$ represents a strongly fragmented cognitive state.
+The variable $x(t)$ represents the collective level of sustained attention in the population and should be interpreted as a coarse-grained macroscopic descriptor rather than as the average of explicitly modeled individual cognitive states.

 The digital environment is modeled as an external perturbation that continuously affects this cognitive capacity.
 This effect is captured by a control parameter $T \geq 0$, which represents the intensity of digital exposure.
 In a coarse-grained sense, $T$ may incorporate factors such as average screen time, density of digital stimuli, prevalence of fast-reward platforms and the overall cognitive pressure imposed by digital systems.